Healthy Footnotes

 How To Rebuild Fallen Arches

 Luckily, fallen arches are relatively easy to reverse and repair with a few simple steps.
 Through a combination of rest, exercise, and proper arch support, you can get your feet back to their original, well-supported shape in no time.
-Read on for our guide on how to rebuild arches in flat feet.
+Read on for our guide on how to fix fallen arches in flat feet.

 What Causes Fallen Arches and Flat Feet?